Bnorval/SQL_Project_Data_Job_Analysis/README.md

 for an analysts career.

 ### 4. Skills Based on Salary
-With this query, we are going to find out what is the average salary associated with each skill to see how it effects our list.
+With this query, we are going to find out what is the average salary associated with each skill to see how it affects our list.

 ```sql
 SELECT